are Australian apricot kernels different from those imported

 may result in very different experiences.

-retailers are marketing apricot kernels as a snack food.
+retailers appear to be marketing apricot kernels as a snack food or nut.

 We strongly advise against treating them as such.
 Though